srygt/erp/README.md

 # Installation
 *   `git clone https://github.com/onuruslu/Diyarbakir-OSB.git .`
+*   `git submodule update --init --recursive`
+    (to do that you need to access permission of https://github.com/onuruslu/ht-efatura)
 *   Change the content of the `env.example` file according to your config, and save as `.env`
     ```